cloudmesh/cloudmesh1/doc/source/developer.rst

 To generate a simple cloudmesh.yaml file, you may want to use place the following contents (with modifications applying to you), in a file called ~/.futuregrid/me.yaml.
 In that file, please replace the appropriate values with your cloud information.
-If you do not knwo the values you can just fill in a placeholder, such as None.
+If you do not know the values you can just fill in a placeholder, such as None.
 With active we specify the clouds that we like to activate.
 Clouds not listed in activate will be ignored::